 Is your home router vulnerable to the NetUSB or Backdoor?
 Unless you update your router’s firmware, chances are, your home network is exposed to hijacking and hacking.
 Today’s modern router by TP-Link, D-Link, Asus, NetGear, Cisco Linksys and many more comes with a simple web based update, just visit the router’s web interface (192.168.1.1) and hit the update button.

 As of late, some security companies are releasing their own router with antivirus, they are Bitdefender BOX, BullGuard Dojo and Norton Core just to name a few.
-These routers are highly recommended for businesses that provides free public wifi.
+These routers are highly recommended for businesses that provide free public wifi.

 New software vulnerabilities are being discovered in many smart devices every day, and hackers are taking advantage of these security flaws to target homes and businesses.
 It is time to start thinking about the security of your smart devices.